-1. Farm Homestay: I stayed at Culture Aangan's farm homestay in Padampura village.
-Owned by a local Rajput family (rulers of the area), it's surrounded by fields and has been newly constructed especially for guests.
+1. Farm Homestay: Culture Aangan's farm homestay in Padampura village is owned by a local Rajput family (rulers of the area).
+It's surrounded by fields, and the accommodations have been newly constructed especially for guests.
 The rooms have modern western facilities and attractive contemporary decorations, inspired by the region.
 Fresh air and tranquility are in abundance.
-(And so to was decently made back coffee, which was a pleasant surprise).
+(And, so to is decently made back coffee.
+A pleasant surprise!).
 The homestay is run by the family's eldest son, who's an excellent horseman and conducts horse safaris.

-Find out more about Culture Aangan's packages on their website, or read on to see a few of the activities I did while there.Continue to 2 of 9 below.
+Find out more about Culture Aangan's rural Rajasthan tour packages on their website, and read on to learn about some of the activities offered.
+There's a surprising amount to see and do!

-Every morning, the local shepherds go from home to home in the village to have their tea, tobacco, and opium fix to fortify themselves for the rest of the day spent out in the harsh environment herding their animals.
+Every morning, the local shepherds go from home to home in the village to have their tea, tobacco, and opium fix to fortify themselves for the rest of the day spent out herding their animals in the harsh environment.

-Attending the morning village opium meet was the most fascinating part of my trip.
-It also enabled me to learn about the various village communities.
+Attending the morning village opium meet is a fascinating experience and will enable you to learn about the various village communities.
 The red turbans worn by these men indicate that they belong to a pastoral shepherd community called Raika.
 Their rings known as mathi, and bangles with a mouth of a lizard at the opening, signify them as shepherds as well.
 While the shepherds are away, their wives embroider their dhotis with designs made out of camel hair.

 Every caste has a different colored turban and ornaments.
 An off-white colored turban signifies a farmer.
 Rajputs (the ruling caste) wear five colored turbans, and saffron at the time of marriage.

-If you're interested in Rajasthan's infamous beast of burden, the camel, then Camel Carishma NGO is the place to visit.
-This NGO was set up to help preserve the state's dwindling camel population by providing camel breeders with funding to continue keeping camels.
-It aims to develop and sell environmentally friendly products derived from camels.
-These products, which are made by local people and available for purchase at the NGO, include camel milk soap, notebooks made from camel dung paper, and woven camel hair rugs, bags, and stoles.
+If you're interested in Rajasthan's infamous beast of burden, the camel, Camel Carishma is the place to visit.
+This organization was founded by Jodhpur local Hanwant Singh Rathore and German veterinary scientist Dr. Ilse Köhler-Rollefson, who have been working with the Raika community for more than 25 years.
+They aim to preserve the state's dwindling camel population by providing camel breeders with funding to continue keeping camels.
+One of the ways they do this is by developing and selling environmentally-friendly products derived from camels.
+These products are made by local people and are available for purchase at the premises.
+Popular items include camel milk soap, notebooks made from camel dung paper, and woven camel hair rugs, bags, and stoles.